Park Ranger Programs:

 ||$50 - $2,500

-The Annual Pass is a onetime purchase of $80.
-You will have access to all of your favorite Corps recreation areas and participating federal agencies public lands.
+The Annual Pass is $80, and you will have access to all of your favorite Corps recreation areas and participating federal agencies public lands.
 The Annual Pass is good for one year from the date of purchase.

 Individuals 62 years and older have the choice of purchasing an Annual Senior Pass for $20 which is good for one year from the date of purchase, or a Lifetime Senior Pass for $80, which does not expire.
 Senior and Access Pass holders also receive a 50 percent discount on campsites at Corps-managed campgrounds.

 The U.S. Army Corps of Engineers also sells their Corps Annual Pass for $40.
-The Corps Annual Pass gives unlimited access to day-use areas at any Corps project for one calendar year at the date of purchase.
+The Corps Annual Pass gives unlimited access to day-use areas at any Corps project and is good for one year from the date of purchase.

 The lake offers year-round fishing for stripers, bass, crappie, bluegill and catfish will delight experts and beginners alike.
 Some of the best fishing is found in protected coves around the lake.